myl2821/Flask-boilerplate/README.md

 # Flask-boilerplate

 A Flask boilerplate which
-integrates ORM, UT and task manager Framework.
+integrates ORM, UT and task manager.

-## Why not sinatra?
+## Why not Sinatra?

 Sometimes we are required to use python instead of ruby.